harmonylang/harmonylang.github.io/docs-src/textbook/harmonymachine.md

 machine instruction, it provides a brief explanation of what the instruction does.

 The bottom right contains a table with the state of each thread.
-The thread that is executing is highlighted in green.
 Status information for a thread can include:

 -   `runnable`: the thread is runnable but not currently running.
 In Harmony, threads are interleaved and so at most one thread is